NoahRobit72/NoahRobit72/README.md

 ### Hey, I'm Noah! 👋 😃

-I'm currently a Software Developer Intern @ the Nia Lab.
-I am currently building a wireless tempature sensor project.
+I'm an incoming Software Developer Intern @ the Nia Lab.

+I am currently working building a company that will revolutionize the relationships that students have with research labs.

 I am passionate about building software applications.
 In my free time, I build projects with web deveopment and microcontrollers.